-In addition to the socially beneficial attributes of Developments receiving subsidized financing from the Corporation, certain of the Developments expected to be financed with Sustainable Development Bonds also feature environmental benefits.
-Certain of the Developments expected to be financed with Sustainable Development Bonds have applied for and are expected to receive Enterprise Green Communities ("EGC") certification, which involves the evaluation of certain criteria for creating healthy and energy efficient affordable housing.
-Such certification is administered by Enterprise Community Partners, Inc., a non-profit corporation.
-Certain of the Developments expected to be financed with Sustainable Development Bonds have applied for and are expected to receive Leadership in Energy and Environmental Design ("LEED") certification from the U.S. Green Building Council, which reviews LEED applications and assigns points to each project based on its level of achievement in improved environmental performance.
+In addition to the socially beneficial attributes of the Development receiving subsidized financing from the Corporation, the Development expected to be financed with Sustainable Development Bonds also features environmental benefits.
+The Development expected to be financed with Sustainable Development Bonds has applied for and is expected to receive Leadership in Energy and Environmental Design ("LEED") certification from the U.S. Green Building Council, which reviews LEED applications and assigns points to each project based on its level of achievement in improved environmental performance.
 There are four levels of certification starting at the Certified level and increasing to Silver, Gold and Platinum, each of which is determined by the number of points earned.
-There is no assurance that the EGC or LEED certification will be obtained nor is the Corporation responsible for determining if a Development has met or continues to meet the criteria for either such certification.
-The Corporation is not affiliated with EGC or the U.S. Green Building Council.
+There is no assurance that the LEED certification will be obtained nor is the Corporation responsible for determining if the Development has met or continues to meet the criteria for either such certification.
+The Corporation is not affiliated with the U.S. Green Building Council.

-The expected subsidy program for each of the Developments expected to be financed with the proceeds of the 2023 Bonds is indicated below under "PLAN OF FINANCING-2023 Series B MEC Mortgage Loan," "-2023 Series B PACT Mortgage Loan" and "-2023 Series C Mortgage Loan."
+The expected subsidy program for the Development expected to be financed with the proceeds of the 2023 Series D Bonds is indicated below under "PLAN OF FINANCING-2023 Series D Mortgage Loan."

 Project Evaluation and Selection.
 The Corporation's mission is to provide financing for the purpose of increasing the City's supply of multi-family housing, stimulating economic growth and revitalizing neighborhoods through the creation and preservation of affordable housing for low-, moderate- and middle-income City residents.
 In furtherance of such purpose, the Corporation seeks to foster thriving, diverse and sustainable neighborhoods; finance new construction for residents of a mix of incomes; preserve affordability within existing housing stock; and protect the City's most vulnerable residents through supportive housing developments.
-The Corporation's staff evaluated the Developments and selected them, in part based on the Developments' alignment with the Corporation's mission.
+The Corporation's staff evaluated the Development and selected it, in part based on the Development's alignment with the Corporation's mission.

 Management of Proceeds.
-The proceeds of the Sustainable Development Bonds will be deposited in one or more accounts under the General Resolution and applied to fund Mortgage Loans, or invested in Investment Securities (as defined in "Appendix A-Definitions of Certain Terms") until applied to fund Mortgage Loans, as discussed below under "PLAN OF FINANCING-2023 Series B Bonds" and "-2023 Series C Bonds."
+The proceeds of the Sustainable Development Bonds will be deposited in one or more accounts under the General Resolution and applied to fund a Mortgage Loan, or invested in Investment Securities (as defined in "Appendix A-Definitions of Certain Terms") until applied to fund such Mortgage Loan, as discussed below under "PLAN OF FINANCING-2023 Series D Bonds."
 Such disbursements will be tracked by the Corporation.